Geography & Environment

 Over time Professor Chant's work has branched into men and masculinities in relation to the family and to Gender and Development (GAD), and into gender, youth and livelihoods in sub-Saharan Africa (The Gambia and Ghana) with Professor Gareth A Jones.
 In the period 2003-2006 she benefited from a three year Major Research Fellowship from the Leverhulme Trust.
 This enabled her to undertake comparative research on inter-generational and household dimensions of the 'feminisation of poverty' in The Gambia, Philippines and Costa Rica.
 The principal output of the project was Gender, Generation and Poverty: Exploring the 'Feminisation of Poverty' in Africa, Asia and Latin America, published by Edward Elgar in June 2007.
 Information on Gender ,Generation and Poverty (flyer and ordering details on publications page).

-Published in 2015 is a four-volume Major Works on Gender, Poverty and Development under the auspices of Routledge's Critical Concepts in Development Studies series, which Sylvia has co-edited with Dr Gwendolyn Beetham. (link to contents and ordering
+Published in 2015 was a four-volume Major Works on Gender, Poverty and Development under the auspices of Routledge's Critical Concepts in Development Studies series, which Sylvia has co-edited with former PhD student Dr Gwendolyn Beetham. (link to contents and ordering

-Among Professor Chant's current ventures is co-authorship (with Professor Gareth A Jones, Dr Katherine Brickell and Dr Sarah Thomas de Benitez) of a book entitled Bringing Youth into Development (to be published by Zed, London in 2016).
+Among Professor Chant's current ventures is co-authorship (with Professor Gareth A Jones, Dr Katherine Brickell and Dr Sarah Thomas de Benitez) of a book entitled Bringing Youth into Development (to be submitted to Zed, London in 2016).
 This has entailed new fieldwork into youth and sexuality, and youth and employment in The Gambia.
-In the meantime, just published, slightly ahead of its anticipated appearance in 2016, is Sylvia's co-authored book with Professor Cathy McIlwaine (Geography, Queen Mary, University of London) entitled Cities, Slums and Gender in the Global South: Towards a Feminised Urban Future, which has a Foreword written by one of the world's leading experts on gender in urban environments, Professor Caroline Moser (Emerita, University of Manchester).
+In the meantime, just published is Sylvia's co-authored book with Professor Cathy McIlwaine (Geography, Queen Mary, University of London) entitled Cities, Slums and Gender in the Global South: Towards a Feminised Urban Future, which has a Foreword written by one of the world's leading experts on gender in urban environments, Professor Caroline Moser (Emerita, University of Manchester).
 For more details and ordering information, please click here.